 La Divina Amalfi Coast

-Parking and free WiFi are available, as is a continental breakfast.
+Parking and free WiFi are available, as is continental breakfast.
 Good for couples and families.

 Il Corallo